APCSPrinciples/ComputerForensics/README.md

 Problem #1: XMLOL
 -----------------
 You've discovered a manual for the robot that has instructions on how to dump the corrupted configuration file from the robot's memory.
 You find a corrupted [XML file](tmpVrg2Ah.xml).
-Right click on the link, save the file to your computer and then use a hex editor like HxD to read the corrupted XML file.
+Right click on the link, save the file to your computer and then use a hex editor like HxD to open and read the corrupted XML file.
 You are looking for a configuration key.
 When you think you've found it, show it to your instructor.

 Problem #2: NAVSAT
 ------------------
 You are tracking the rogue space pilot trying to determine his location.
 Near the Sun, you find a malfunctioning warp beacon which is broadcasting a distress signal in a navigational channel.
 It looks like it's been damaged by solar radiation, and [some of its data](recovery.zip) have been corrupted.
 If you can recover it, perhaps it will point at you to something interesting.
-Right click on the link, save the file to your computer and then use a hex editor like HxD to read the file.
+Right click on the link, save the file to your computer and then use a hex editor like HxD to open and read the file.
 Find the pilot’s location.
 When you think you've found it, show it to your instructor.

 Problem #3: Pilot Logic
 -----------------------
 You've gotten a [partial dump of a disk image](pilot_image), and you're pretty sure that a password belonging to a rogue space pilot is cleverly hidden somewhere within it.
-Use HxD to read the disk image and discover the password.
+Use HxD to open and read the disk image and discover the password.
 You may find searching with Ctrl F helpful.
 Find the pilot's password.
 When you think you've found it, show it to your instructor.